-Development Terrete Indicators Past Target Values (C.E.)
-Development Targets (Responsible Person) Performance 2023 2024 2025 2026 2027 1) The management of national health emergencies meets IHR- based standards, with the population receiving comprehensive and safe R.1.1 Emergency risk and readiness assessment: Scores for emergency risk assessment and response preparedness.
+Development Targets Indicators Past Target Values (C.E.)
+Development Targets (Responsible Person) Performance 2023 2024 2025 2026 2027 The management of national health emergencies meets IHR-based standards, with the population receiving comprehensive and safe R.1.1 Emergency risk and readiness assessment: Scores for emergency risk assessment and response preparedness.
 4 5 5 5 5 5 services.
 R.1.2 Public Health Emergency Operations Center (PHIOC): Assessment scores for the Public Health Emergency Operations Center.
 4 5 5 5 5 5 R.1.3 Management of health emergency response: Assessment scores for the management of health emergency response.
 4 5 5 5 5 5 R.1.4 Activation and coordination of health personnel in public health emergencies: Assessment scores for initial procedures and coordination of health personnel during public health emergencies.
 4 5 5 5 5 5 R.1.5 Emergency logistics and supply chain management: Assessment score for logistics and supply 4 5 5 5 5 5

-Dovelopment Terreto Indicators Past Target Values (C.E.)
+Dovolonment Torgets nt Targets Indicators Target Values (C.E.)
 Development Targets (Responsible Person) Performance 2023 2024 2025 2026 2027 chain management during emergencies.
 R.1.6 Research, development, and innovation for IHR and preparedness and risk management: Assessment scores for development, improvement, and innovations for the IHR, as well as preparedness and risk management.
-4 5 5 5 5 5 2) Develop comprehensive emergency care and patient referral systems Percentage of the population that can access emergency care systems.
+4 5 5 5 5 5 Develop comprehensive emergency care and patient referral systems Percentage of the population that can access emergency care systems.
 26.11% Not lower than 26.5% Not lower than 27% Not lower than 28% Not lower than 29% Not lower than 30% that meet standard practices, are effective, accessible, and equitable.
 Percentage of success outcomes in developing emergency care systems and public health emergency management.
 N/A 65% 75% 80% 90% 100% 3) The ability to prioritize systems and public health emergency management processes is in place, to enhance preparedness in responding to public health incidents, including all-hazard emergencies as outlined by the IHR.
 This also includes developing risk response plans to manage and address emergencies.
 Level of success in developing capacities according to the IHR while achieving the set criteria and targets.
-Level 4 across all six indicators four indicators Level 5 in six indicators 4) Develop risk assessments of data management issues during public health emergencies at the provincial and national levels, especially in high- risk areas, to establish a unified standard.
-Percentage of provinces that have conducted risk assessments of data management issues during public health emergencies at the local level, for at least three diseases or health hazards.
-Percentage of national-level risk assessment coverage for data management issues during public health emergencies, for at least three diseases or health hazards.
+Level 4 across all six indicators Level 5 in no less than two indicators Level 5 in no less than three indicators Level 5 in no less than four indicators Level 5 in no less than five indicators Level 5 in six indicators 4) Develop risk assessments of data management issues during public health emergencies at the provincial and national levels, especially in highrisk areas, to establish a unified standard. - Percentage of provinces that have conducted risk assessments of data management issues during public health emergencies at the local level, for at least three diseases or health hazards Percentage of national-level risk assessment coverage for data management issues during public health emergencies, for at least three diseases or health hazards.
 N/A At least three diseases or health hazards.
-At least three diseases or health hazards.
-At least three diseases or health hazards.
-At least three diseases or health hazards.